Skip to main content

 Resolve image and tariff identifiers

-Query the image and tariff catalogs before building the VM payload so the request uses live identifiers.
+Query the image and tariff catalogs before building the VM payload so the request uses live identifiers instead of copied examples.

 2. 2